 There’s a lot of guidance about exercise on the NHS website.
 There are also plenty of apps out there, both free and paid, that offer guided routines.
 YouTube is a great resource for virtually any type of exercise at any workout length or intensity you are looking for.

 Remember that doing something is always better than doing nothing.
-Make sure that you wear comfortable clothing, take time to warm up and cool down, stay hydrated and follow the current government coronavirus guidelines.
+Make sure that you wear comfortable clothing, take time to warm up and cool down and stay hydrated.